NicoloToscani/node-red-contrib-siemens-sentron/README.md

 ## Equipment compatibility

-These modules has been developed and tested on:
+These modules have been developed and tested on:
 + SENTRON PAC2200